abelardopardo/ontask_b/docs_src/Using/details.rst

 perform over the workflow (some of them will be available depending on your user profile).
 Under the top bar the application shows the name of the workflow selected for manipulation.
-Under the title *Workflow Details* there are buttons (available depending on your profile and ownership of the workflow) that offer the following operations:
+Under the title *Workflow Details* there are buttons to access the following operations:

 .. _details_add_column:

 Add a new column
-  Opens a dialogue to create a new column in the table.
-It requires the name, type of column, a comma separated list of allowed values (optional) and a value to assign to all cells in the column (optional).
+  Opens a dialog to create a new column in the table.
+It requires the name, type of column, a comma separated list of allowed values (optional), the position of that column, and a value to assign to all cells in the column (optional).

   .. figure:: images/Ontask____add_column.png
      :align: center